 - In a pressure cooker heat ghee/ oil (desi ghee is traditionally recommended to balance out the heat of turmeric and balance it out.
 But, we also cook it in oil and the final outcome has been similar)

 - Add chopped onions to hot ghee; sauté those well till their ends begin to turn golden.
-Now add the chopped turmeric, red chili powder, salt and chopped tomatoes.
+Now add the chopped turmeric, red chilli powder, salt and chopped tomatoes.
 Let it cook well on medium heat, stirring occasionally till all the water is lost.
-Now add yogurt, mix well and let it cook till oil leaves sides.
+Now add yoghurt, mix well and let it cook till oil leaves sides.

 - Once oil leaves sides, add garlic cloves, 2 to 3 tbsp water (because we are going to pressure cook it, but do not want gravy).
 Let it cook in the pressure cooker on medium heat till 3 whistles are blown.

 - Once cooled, open the pressure cooker to check if there is any water left.
-If there is, hat it on medium flame till all water evaporates.
+If there is, heat it on medium flame till all water evaporates.

 Serving Suggestion: Serve it with roti, paratha or naan to be eaten like a vegetable or can be used as a side dish to go with any menu.